jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 |

-You will notice the XC Node is not configured yet.
-Also notice the VP Manager Status.
 If you mouse-over each of the icons, the specific services will report their status in addition to the status reflected by the icon.

 Mouse over each of the components under VP Manager Status and note the components and their condition.
-You can also click on “Show full status” and see a JSON report that is used to present the VP Manager Status.
+You can also click on **“Show full status”** and see a JSON report that is used to present the VP Manager Status in detail.

 You can also scroll down and see hardware details that describe the platform that the Customer Edge is installed on.

-Click **Configure Now**
+Click the blue **Configure Now** button.

 |